Professional Headshot Backgrounds: Colors, Types, and What Works in 2026 — Photography Shark

 • Some firms mandate background.
 Check before booking — many firms have a specific brand background for partner photos.

-Actor & Casting
+Actor and Casting

 Casting industry default is medium gray.
 The reasoning is functional: